LLNL/axom/src/axom/slam/docs/sphinx/index.rst

    generality to allow sharing mesh data and performance.

 Slam uses a Policy-based design to orthogonally decompose the feature space without sacrificing performance.
-This makes it easier to extend support for custom features that utilize or extend the basic interface.
+This makes it easier to customize the behavior of Slam's sets, relations and maps and to extend support for custom features extend the basic interface.

 See :ref:`policy-label` for more details.